KaiNorberg/PatchworkOS/README.md

 ---

-## Notable Differences with Unix
+## Notable Differences with POSIX

 - Replaced `fork(), exec()` with `spawn()`
-- Single-User
+- No "user" concept
-- Non POSIX standard library
+- Non-POSIX standard library
+- Even heavier focus on "everything is a file"
+- File flags instead of file modes/permissions
 - Custom [shell utilities](#shell-utilities)

 ## Limitations